osstech-jp/mailman/src/mailman/docs/mta.rst

 constraints on the format of attributes arise (e.g., ``lmtp_host``), even though Mailman itself has no problem with them.

+It is possible (although not documented here) to completely replace or override the default mechanisms to handle both incoming and outgoing mail.
+Mailman is highly customizable here!

 The ``incoming`` and ``outgoing`` parameters identify the Python objects used to communicate with the MTA.
 The ``python:`` scheme indicates that the paths should be a dotted Python module specification.
 The ``deliver`` module used